Trisha Noble: Music career

 Noble rose to fame as a teenage singing star in the 1960s under the name Patsy Ann Noble.
 Her singing career was encouraged by Brian Henderson, the compere of the Australian version of Bandstand, where she made regular appearances.
-She was signed to the Australian HMV Records and released her first single "Like I'm in Love" / "I Love You So Much It Hurts" in November 1960.
+She was signed to the His Master's Voice label and released her first single "Like I'm in Love" / "I Love You So Much It Hurts" in November 1960.
 She became good friends with a young Peter Allen, who had formed the successful Allen Brothers with Chris Bell, and released one of his compositions "Busy Lips" in January 1961.
 However, it was not until Johnny Devlin, a New Zealand singer-songwriter, handed her the lyrics of "Good Looking Boy" in November 1961 that she had her first Top 10 hit in Melbourne.
 "Good Looking Boy" was also top 20 in Sydney, but did not chart internationally.
 It was released in the United Kingdom, but did not reach the Top 100.

 Noble won the 'Best Female Singer of the Year' Logie Award for 1961, presented by TV Week.
 By December 1962, Patsy Ann had scored herself two No. 1 and four Top 10 singles in Australia.
 In 1962, she travelled to London where she was given a two-year contract with Columbia Records.
 There, she released many "girl group"-sounding pop songs including "Sour Grapes" (February 1963), "I'm Nobody's Baby" (1963), and "Accidents Will Happen" (1963), but received little commercial success – although she continued to score hits between 1963 and 1965 in Australia.
 In 1963, she appeared in the British musical film Live It Up! (with music produced by Joe Meek), although only in a singing role.
 In June 1965, Noble released "He Who Rides a Tiger" which peaked at No. 21 on the British Top 30, and No. 15 on Australia's Top 40.